Illinois

 D. Firearms

 Firearm rights are lost upon a felony conviction or juvenile adjudication/misdemeanor, 720 Ill.
 Comp.
 Stat.
 Ann.
-5/24-1.1(a), and may be restored by the Department of State Police or by the circuit court where the person resides.
+5/24-1.1(a), and may be restored upon appeal by the Firearm Owner’s Identification Card Review Board, unless the conviction was for a certain violent, drug, or firearm offenses.
 430 Ill.
 Comp.
 Stat.
 Ann.
 65/10(a), (c).
-Relief may be granted if: (1) the applicant has not been convicted of a “forcible felony” within the preceding 20 years or 20 years have passed since release from imprisonment for that offense; (2) he is not “likely to act in a manner dangerous to public safety;” and (3) restoration of firearm rights. would not be “contrary to the public interest.”
+Relief may be granted by the circuit court if: (1) the applicant has not been convicted of a “forcible felony” within the preceding 20 years or 20 years have passed since release from imprisonment for that offense; (2) he is not “likely to act in a manner dangerous to public safety;” and (3) restoration of firearm rights. would not be “contrary to the public interest.”
 430 Ill.
 Comp.
 Stat.
 Ann.
 65/10(c).
-Individuals may appeal a denial to the Director of State Police unless their conviction involves violence (including domestic violence), drugs or firearms, in which case rights may be restored only by the court.
-Id.

 E. Executor